-You will have spent money on advertising before.
-You may have used flyers, radio ads, or even spots in the local newspapers.
-But while pharmacy owners are happy to invest in this kind of advertising, we’ve found that they also treat their website as an overhead cost.
-We think a website can be a lot more valuable than that – but it’s all about how you use it
+While pharmacy owners are happy to invest in radio, newspapers and flyer advertising, we’ve found that they also treat their website as an overhead cost.
+We think a website can be a lot more valuable than that – but it’s all about how you use it.

 You will have spent money on advertising before.
 You may have used flyers, radio ads, or even spots in the local newspaper.

 When you buy advertising, you’re investing in your business’s growth.
 The goal is to get more customers, or to remind current customers of what they can buy from your pharmacy.